Evilbits/vigor/README.md

 VIgor is a fun side project of implementing a terminal based IDE written in Go based on Vim behaviour.
 This is my first project in Go so it therefore also acts as my entrypoint into coding in Go.

 As this is a pet project I specifically wanted to implement the UI with a low-level library instead of using libraries such as [tview](https://github.com/rivo/tview).
+This project exists only as a way to try out Go through a fun side project.

 ## Usage
 To run from source simply execute